ThisIsNoahEvans/NoahTheDev/blog/100swift/about.md

 It’s aimed squarely at beginners who want to learn to build real iOS apps, but struggle to find a good, free course that can help them achieve their goals.
 ```

+I paused the challenge at the end of June and picked it up again about a month later as I was unable to find the time every day - but I'm back now and learning Swift every day!

 You can keep up with my progress by following me on [Twitter](https://twitter.com/thisisnoahevans) and [Instagram](https://instagram.com/noahthedev), and checking out this site's [homepage](https://noahthedev.xyz) for my daily posts.